Andrea M. Darcy

 (Not sure if your facts about depression or correct, or want to know more on the signs and symptoms and what you can do if you suffer?
 Try reading our comprehensive guide to depression).

-The research, headed up by Penn State University economics professor and director for Rural Development in the Northeast Stephan Goetz, also highlighted that the economic cost of high rates of depression in a region is lowered productivity.
+The research also highlighted that the economic cost of high rates of depression in a region is lowered productivity.
 Hardly surprising, given that one of depression’s hallmarks is a decreased ability to function.

 “This is a real concern not just in the United States, but across the world,” said Professor Goetz.

 And what were these regions reporting low levels of ‘negative mental health days’?
 The suburbs, for starters.

 The study found that out of rural, suburban, and city dwellers?
 It was the suburbanites who came on top when it comes to moods.

 But aren’t suburbs hotbeds of depression?

 But how could movies like “American Beauty” have is so wrong?
 Aren’t the suburbs populated by bored housewives and teenagers on antidepressants?
 Cliches aside, there is, of course, depression through all sectors of society.
 And rushing to buy a bungalow with a driveway is not the solution to long-term depression.

 The conclusions were also only drawn from collated information, which has its limitations.
 The researchers looked at six years worth of information gathered from census data, a large scale telephone survey, and statistics from the Economic Research Service of the U.S. Department of Agriculture.